ayghri/kanata-macos/README.md

 # Kanata-Service

 A macOS launchctl wrapper to run Kanata(keyboard remapper) on startup/load as a daemon.
+This is a fork of [katana-service](https://github.com/DivitMittal/kanata-service) to adapt it:
+- use /bin/sh instead of dash
-This is a fork of [katana-service](https://github.com/DivitMittal/kanata-service) to adapt it to /bin/sh and create a binary that contains the whole command to avoid the ambiguous "sudo" in Login Items menu.
+- create a binary for the launch command, to avoid the ambiguous "sudo" in Login Items.

 ## Manual
 ```sh